spring-cloud-samples/brewery/README.md

 bash runAcceptanceTests.sh -x 1 -t EUREKA
 ```

-#### I want to run end to end tests of Consul and kill all the apps on error
+#### I want to run end to end tests of Consul and kill all the apps after the tests finish

 Execute: